 EMMOPS is structured into: Headquarters;

 TECHNICAL SECRETARIAT OF THE OPERATIONS COMMAND STAFF (SETEC-EMMOPS)

 This is the body responsible for:

 OPERATIONS COMMAND STAFF OPERATIONS AREA OF OPERATIONS COMMAND

 The first regulatory reference to the Operations Command (MOPS) is registered in the Strategic Defence Review of February 2003.
 In this paper, not only is established the need for creating the MOPS in its Basic Criterion 5, but it is also stipulated that “the Chief of the Operations Command will exercise, under the Chief of the Defence Staff, management of the ground, naval and air forces needed for fulfilling of all the operational missions in time of peace, crisis or war.
 The present Command will conduct the pertinent exercises for joint and combined training, as well as evaluating the operational plans in force.
 It will also have a Joint Staff of operational nature”.

-After publication of the Order of Defence 1076/2005 of 19th April, by which the structure of the Defence Staff is developed, together with the subsequent approval of the corresponding personnel, the implementation of the new operational structure is initiated, as establishes the Spanish Royal Decree 1551/2004.
+After issuing the Order of Ministry of Defence 1076/2005 of 19th April, by which the structure of the Defence Staff is developed, together with the subsequent approval of the corresponding personnel, the implementation of the new operational structure is initiated, as established by Royal Decree 1551/2004.

-On 27th January 2006, the office of first Commander of the Operations Command (CMOPS) was assigned to Lieutenant General of the Army General Arms Corps, Mr. Bernardo Álvarez del Manzano Albiñana.
-He took over this office till February 2008.
+On January the 27th, 2006, the duty of first Commander of the Operations Command (CMOPS) was assigned to Lieutenant General of the Army, Mr. Bernardo Álvarez del Manzano Albiñana.
+He held this position until February 2008.